On this page

 • Career Start, which subsidises post-school certificate III qualifications

-A new Industry Skills Solutions program is being developed in consultation with industry stakeholders, focused on drone operation in regional and remote areas, and will be available to eligible school students.
+A new Industry Skills Solutions program is being developed in consultation with industry stakeholders.
+It focuses on drone operation in regional and remote areas.
+It will be available to eligible school students.

 Students can continue their training in 2026 with their current provider under a continuing student agreement.

-No, there is no second chance funding for VETiS 2026.
-That is why it’s pivotal the school and the SAS make the student and parents/carers aware that they are using their entitlement to DTET funding.
+No. There is no second-chance funding for VETiS 2026.
+It is important the school and the Skills Assure Suppliers make the student and parents/carers aware that they are using their entitlement to funding.

 Schools are not eligible for Skills Assure Supplier status.
-However, schools can deliver DTET-funded training through VETiS under an approved third-party arrangement.
+However, schools can deliver funded training through VETiS under an approved third-party arrangement.

 Yes, but only under a third-party arrangement, which must not exceed 50% of the total training and assessment services for each qualification at each school.